shekhargulati/java8-the-missing-tutorial/04-collectors.md

 ## Generating statistics

 Another group of collectors that are very helpful are collectors that produce statistics.
-These work on the primitive datatypes like int,double, long and can be used to produce statistics like the one shown below.
+These work on the primitive datatypes like `int`, `double`, and `long`; and can be used to produce statistics like those shown below.

 ```java
 IntSummaryStatistics summaryStatistics = tasks.stream().map(Task::getTitle).collect(summarizingInt(String::length));
 System.out.println(summaryStatistics.getAverage()); //32.4